Julie Levy

 About Julie Levy

-Dr. Julie Levy focuses on the health and welfare of animals in shelters, feline infectious diseases, and humane alternatives for cat population control.
-She founded Operation Catnip, a community cat trap-neuter-return program that has spayed, neutered, and vaccinated more than 90,000 cats in Gainesville since 1998.
-A decade later, she joined Dr. Cynda Crawford to launch the Shelter Medicine Program at the College of Veterinary Medicine.
+A decade later, I joined Dr. Cynda Crawford to launch the Shelter Medicine Program at the College of Veterinary Medicine.
 This educational and discovery initiative has a global impact on the care of homeless animals and is the academic home of the Fear Free Shelters program.
-She later teamed up with Dr. Kate Hurley for the Million Cat Challenge, a shelter-based campaign that saved more than 5 million cats in shelters across North America, followed by Maddie’s Million Pet Challenge to create transformative “communities of practice” that deliver access to care through humane community-centric programming—inside and outside of the shelter—to achieve the right outcome for every pet.
+Later, I teamed up with Dr. Kate Hurley for the Million Cat Challenge, a shelter-based campaign that saved more than 5 million cats in shelters across North America.
+Our current project, Maddie’s Million Pet Challenge, aims to create transformative “communities of practice” that deliver access to care through humane community-centric programming—inside and outside of the shelter—to achieve the right outcome for every pet.

 Related Links: